Prompt-Induced Linguistic Fingerprints for LLM-Generated Fake News Detection: Experiments

+The existing open-source datasets are mostly generated by GPT-3.5.
+In order to test the generalization ability of LIFE in generating news in other series of LLMs, we used GPT-Neo (2.7B), GPT-J (6B), and LLaMA2-7B to generate three datasets according to the approach of Su et al. \citep{[55]}, and the results are shown in Table \ref{tab:generalization}.

+LIFE achieves the highest performance across all metrics designed for fake news detection, achieving notable improvements of 2.0\%, 3.1\%, and 4.0\% in accuracy scores compared to the sub-optimal results on the GenFake-GptNeo, GenFake-GptJ and GenFake-LLaMA2 datasets, respectively.
+These improvements demonstrate that LIFE does not depend on the stylistic patterns of a single LLM but instead captures more generalizable features for distinguishing human- and machine-generated news.
+This robustness is crucial as generative models evolve rapidly, ensuring that LIFE remains reliable across different architectures.
+The consistent gains in both accuracy and F1 further indicate balanced improvements in precision and recall, reducing both false positives and false negatives.
+The results validate LIFE’s strong generalization ability and its potential as a robust solution for future LLM-generated fake news detection scenarios.

-\subsection{Ablation Study (RQ2)}
+\subsection{Ablation Study (RQ3)}

-To evaluate the contribution of each component in LIFE, we first select four representative LLM-generated datasets for comprehensive analysis.
+To evaluate the contribution of each component in LIFE, we select four datasets generated by different LLMs for comprehensive analysis.
 Then, we conduct an ablation study by comparing the full model with four variants: w/o MP, w/o KF, w/o CNN, and w/o TRM.
 Specifically, w/o MP removes the malicious prompt during reconstruction; w/o KF excludes the key fragment extraction module; w/o CNN removes the CNN branch from the final classifier; and w/o TRM removes the Transformer branch from the final classifier.

 As shown in Figure \ref{fig:ab}, the absence of any part of LIFE leads to sub-optimal performance, indicating that each component contributes positively to the model.
 In detail, the results of w/o MP show that the LLM reconstructs news based only on semantic information, without fully utilizing the inherent linguistic fingerprints, resulting in poor performance in the news detection task.
-Moreover, the performance of w/o KF is better than w/o MP, indicating that the guidance provided by the malicious prompt to the LLM is more important than merely removing noise from the text.
+Moreover, the performance of w/o KF is better than w/o MP, indicating that the guidance provided by the malicious prompt to the LLM is more important than merely removing noise from the text (Additional experiments on the key-fragment extractor are provided in Appendix \ref{RQ:D.2}).
 These experimental findings demonstrate the effectiveness of both malicious prompt guidance and textual denoising.